How to Stay Hard

 Some sex toys can help you maintain an erection, and other sex toys can help you think about sex differently … which can take some of the pressure off your penis.

-If you can get hard but you have some difficulty staying hard, try a cock ring.
+If you can get hard but you have some difficulty staying hard, you could try a cock ring.
 A cock ring is an O-shaped toy that fits around the base of your penis and keeps blood in the shaft for longer.
 If used correctly with a good amount of lubrication, they’re safe and shouldn’t cause pain.

 Other toys such as vibrators and dildos can also help reframe sexual pleasure for you and your partner.
 Sex toys remove some of the emphasis on penetrative sex with your penis, which may (ironically) help stimulate an erection by alleviating performance anxiety.